Summerr12/cse15l-lab-reports/LabReport1.md

 ![Image](cd1.png)

-*The working directory was previously on [user@sahara ~]$*
+*The working directory was previously on `\home` which looks like [user@sa  hara ~]$ in the terminal*

-When I used 'cd', nothing changed because I was "continously delivering" to the default root directory "~".
+When I used `cd`, nothing changed because I was "change directory" to the default root directory "~".
-Since there are no arguments in 'cd yet, we are returned to the same spot.
+Since there are no arguments in `cd` yet, we are returned to the same spot.
-The output isn't an error because I was given a new line to write again with [user@sahara ~].
+The output isn't an error because I was given a new line to write again with `\home`.

 - **Path to directory:**

 ![Image](cd2.png)

-*The working directory was previously on [user@sahara ~]$*
+*The working directory was previously on `\home`

-When I used cd lecture1 which is adding a directory in the argument of cd, the code didn't change anything in the file but changed my location in the terminal. so it became [user@sahara ~/lecture1]$ because I was continously delivered to lecture.
-Now if I type ls, I can see all the files within lecture1.
+When I used `cd lecture1` which is adding a directory in the argument of `cd`, the code didn't change anything in the file but changed my location in the terminal. so it became [user@sahara ~/lecture1]$ because I was continously delivered to lecture.
+Now if I type `ls`, I can see all the files within `lecture1`.
-The output isn't a error because I was given a fresh command line saying user@sahara ~/lecture1]$
+The output isn't a error because I was given a fresh command line saying user@sahara ~/lecture1]$ which is `\home\lecture1`

 - **Path to a file:**

 ![Image](cd3.png)

-*The working directory was previously on [user@sahara ~/lecture1]$*
+*The working directory was previously on `\home\lecture1\messages`

-When I used cd messages, I moved from the directory lecture1 to /messages which changed my termimal prompt to [user@sahara ~/lecture1/messages]$.
+When I used `cd `, I moved from the directory `\lecture1` to `/messages` which changed my termimal prompt to [user@sahara ~/lecture1/messages]$ and the working directory would now be `\home\lecture1\messages`.
 This only changed the output I get from ls because I'm now in a different space than I was previously.
-The output isn't a error because the code moved me correclty and I have my command prompt again.
+The output isn't a error because the code moved me correctly and I have my command prompt again.

 ---